dainst/idai-field/README.md

 ### E2E - Testing

+The e2e tests are configured to work with the *chrome/chromium* browsers only, so make sure there is a local installation of one of these.
+The *chrome/chromium* only policy is sufficient since the final app is supposed to run under chrome only, packaged as an electron app.

 **Note** that provision of config files (see [here](config)) is a precondition for being able to run and e2e test the application successfully.

 Asides from that, a prior build is necessary for the e2e tests to work.
 For that, run